-We had not finished with our breakfast next morning before our guide came in and excitedly announced that, if we'd hurry, we could see a Mexican wedding which would be taking place immediately in the Cathedral.
+We had not finished with our breakfast next morning before our guide came in and excitedly announced that, if we'd hurry, we could see a Mexican wedding which would be taking place immediately in the Cathed-

-The Cathedral was very near our hotel so it was only a matter of minutes before we found ourselves inside.
+The Cathedral was very near our hotel so it was only a matter of minutes before 'we found ourselves inside.
 It, was built in 1790, and magnificient.
 We witnessed a solemn and very beautiful wedding ceremony.
 The bride and groom were both of wealthy families and their costumes and those of their attendants were rich and colorful.
-The women, with their dark, shining hair, flawless\dusky\skin, and huge, dark eyes (Continued "Mexico" next page) ACE CARPET & all rugs insured while in our care
+The women, with their dark, shining hair, flawless dusky skin, and huge, dark eyes (Continued "Mexico" next page)

+ACE CARPET & RUGCLEANINGCO

-FURNITURE REPAIR UPHOLSTERING SLIP COVERS & DRAPERIES
+FURNITURE - REPAIR UPHOLSTERING SLIP COVERS &